-Employment Claims without a Lawyer
+Employment Claims without a Lawyer (revised 2nd edition)

-The author, David Curwen, is a barrister with 32 years of experience representing claimants and businesses and has distilled his experience to provide the practical tips and background law you need to take on this task with greater confidence.
+This fully revised second edition of Employment Claims without a Lawyer: A Handbook for Litigants in Person leads you through the whole process in clear plain language so that you can get a complete view of what’s involved and how to best present your case.
+The author, David Curwen, is a barrister with 35 years of experience representing claimants and businesses and has distilled his experience to provide the practical tips and background law you need to take on this task with greater confidence.

-So whether you are representing yourself because you cannot afford to involve professional advisers or you are involved in a potential claim and want to know more about the process this book is essential reading.
+professional advisors or you are involved in a potential claim and want to know more about the process, this book is essential reading.

-- practical advice from both the employees and employers viewpoint
+- Practical advice from both the employee’s and employer’s viewpoint

 David Curwen is an experienced barrister with the employment law team at Unity Street Chambers.
 His varied experience - acting for both employees and employers large and small - has given him a rich insight into what those representing themselves need to know.

 Revised 2nd edition